SumitRodrigues/2048-Game-in-Python/README.md

 ## Prerequisites

-Before running the game, ensure you have Python and Pygame installed on your machine.
+Before running the game, install Python and Pygame on your machine.
 Python can be installed from [python.org](https://www.python.org/downloads/), and Pygame can be installed via pip:

 ```bash
 pip install pygame